wso2/docs-devant/en/docs/monitoring-and-insights/logs-overview.md

 Devant runtime logs provide insights into both project and integration-level logs, covering application and gateway logs.
 These logs streamline the debugging process by centralizing diverse log sources.

 In Devant, any organization member can view runtime logs via the runtime logs page.
-Devant allows you to apply filters based on parameters such as log **Type** (error, warn, info, debug), **Environment** (Development, Production), and **Time Range** to simplify debugging.

 To access runtime logs, follow the steps below: